BrittonDeets/prettier-config/README.md

-Standard Prettier config for software development at nCino
+Standard Prettier config for software development at nCino (demo)